shortdudey123/gbot/README.md

 ## Writing a module

 A module can do anything that you want.
+If you have a module that you thing should be part of the default modules included in the repo, feel free to let me know! (see the questions section)

 ### Skeleton Code